 Bear in mind that a search term match type listed in your report might not be the same as the match type you've selected for the keyword that triggered the ads.
 This is because keywords with broader match types can still match search terms in narrower ways.
-For example, if someone searched for purple flowers and your broad-match keyword purple flowers triggered your ad, the search terms match type would be exact match, even though in your ad group purple flowers is broad-match.
+For example, if someone searched for purple flowers and your broad match keyword purple flowers triggered your ad, the search terms match type would be an exact match, even though in your ad group, purple flowers is a broad match keyword.

 |Your keyword||Customer's search term||Search term match type||Reason for search term match type|